samman375/stock-gains/README.md

 Disclaimer:
 - This tool was created and designed with the 'buy and hold' investment strategy in mind.
 The data storage methods were not chosen with a very large number of investments in mind.
 - Live data is gathered from the `yfinance` library, which scapes Yahoo finance.
 As a result accuracy of data cannot be guaranteed.
+- No liability is claimed by the creators in the case of financial loss as a result of reliance in this tool.

 See open issues for future features and bugs.